 Per ARS 15-802 all parents/guardians are required to update or reaffirm student information annually.
-This can be done through our Parent Portal at www.dysart.org/parentportal.
-If you do not have online capability, you may visit any Dysart school and they may assist you in this process.
+This can be done through our Parent Portal at DUSD Parent Portal If you do not have a parent portal account you may create one at DUSD Parent Portal If you do not have online capability, you may visit any Dysart school and they may assist you in this process.
 ADE's Residency Guidelines -see Verifiable Documentation section.